Live Unchained: An Interview with Kathryn Buford

 We’ll be sharing volunteer opportunities and events through these outlets.

 We love partnering with and doing graphic design for small businesses and have opportunities to sponsor upcoming events.
+We’re also planning to invest in business intelligence services.
 If anyone is interested in an opportunity like that, they can reach me at kathryn@liveunchained.com.

 9. What’s next for Live Unchained?